-The Alleged Donald Trump – Stormy Daniels Affair Is A ‘Big Deal’ For The Mueller Investigation Per ‘CNBC’
+The Alleged Donald Trump-Stormy Daniels Affair Is A ‘Big Deal’ For The Mueller Investigation, Per ‘CNBC’

 The Washington Post also claims that Stormy Daniels is a huge risk to President Trump, but not for the same reasons that CNBC put forward.
 Daniels, they argue, is “as shameless” as Trump himself.
 They claim that Daniels is a “publicity hound” who sees this as her opportunity to become “famous for very little” and to amass a fortune.
 By taking on Trump in the way she has, Daniels, the Washington Post argues, has cast herself as a victim standing up to Trump’s bullying.

 They liken Daniels to an untreated scratch that becomes infected and eventually kills the recipient.
-Only time will tell whether Storm Daniels will prove to be the “untreated scratch” that killed Donald Trump’s political career.
+Only time will tell if Storm Daniels becomes the “untreated scratch” that kills Donald Trump’s political career.